Embiid has 43 points, 14 rebounds; 76ers thump Bulls 121-106

 James Harden added 16 points and 14 assists, and Tyrese Maxey added 17 points for the 76ers, who have won six of seven and stayed perfect with Harden in the lineup.

+“Just being aggressive,” Embiid said.
+“The last two games I’ve had bad starts, so I wanted to be aggressive and live in the paint.”

-Zach Lavine scored 24 points for the Bulls and DeMar DeRozan added 23 points and 11 rebounds for the Bulls, who have lost five in a row.
+Zach Lavine scored 24 points and DeMar DeRozan added 23 points and 11 rebounds for the Bulls, who have lost five in a row.

+The Bulls couldn’t beat the 76ers without Harden, and it certainly didn’t get any easier with the 10-time All-Star point guard directing Philadelphia’s offense.

+“He’s a guy that has gotten a huge reputation, rightfully so, of being an incredible scorer; I also think he’s very unselfish,” Bulls coach Billy Donovan said of Harden.
+“He’s a pass-first kind of guy.
+I think he gets a lot of pleasure out of that.”

 The Bulls have had trouble against the conference’s elite and dropped to 0-9 versus Miami, Philadelphia and Milwaukee — the three teams ahead of them in the standings.
 Philadelphia began play tied with the Bucks for second in the East, three games back of the Heat.
 The 76ers ended the season series with Chicago with a four-game sweep.